OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/show-thumbprint.md

 description:  Shows the squid and thumbprint of the server instance
 ---

-Use the show thumbprint command to Shows the squid and thumbprint of the server instance.
+Use the show thumbprint command to show the squid and thumbprint of the server instance.

 **Show thumbprint options**